-USSA and USASA both work with with The International Judges Commission (IJC) to educated judges across the country.
+USSA and USASA both work with The International Judges Commission (IJC) to educate judges across the country.
 The IJC was formed to bring a high degree of professionalism and structure to freestyle snowboarding.
-Through the establishment of a global educational forum, the IJC set forth the primary goals of training judges worldwide, through a unique and comprehensive training program, and protecting the interests of freestyle riders, through fair and accurate judging and progressive contest formats.
+Through the establishment of a global educational forum, the IJC set forth the primary goal of training judges worldwide, through a unique and comprehensive training program, and protecting the interests of freestyle riders, through fair and accurate judging and progressive contest formats.

 If you are just getting started in judging, check out the regional USASA clinics.

 Oct.
 23-25 TTR/FIS/IJC international judges clinic

 USASA offers regional level Technical Supervisor (TS) clinics across the country.
 USASA TS information

 USSA works directly with FIS to certfy officials.
 To become a FIS Technical Delegate (TD), officials need to contact the FIS Coordinator Tom Winters firstname.lastname@example.org.